KissMySkills/React-State-Sub/README.md

 # React-State-Sub

-Fast and scalable state-manager for apps based on React JS.
+Fast and scalable state-manager for apps based on React JS.<br/>
+Required React 18+.

 ## Installation